hanhanhan/fake_bus_api/readme.md

     ```
     from inside the fake_bus directory, or just `python testname.py` to run an individual test.

-2. Step through debugger - insert
+2. To step through code using the debugger, insert
     ```
     import ipdb; pdb.set_trace()
     ```